jchin1968/presentations/deck/automated-testing/overview/slides.md

 ---
 # Topics
-- Why Automate?
+- Why Automate
+- Test Tools
-- Behat and Drupal
+- Behat Concepts
-- Behavior Driven Development (BDD) Principles
 - Speaking in Gherkin
 - DrupalExtension Project
 - Demo

 ???
 - Why automated testing is necessary
+- What test frameworks and tools are available for Drupal
 - Where Behat fits amongst the many testing tools available for Drupal
 - The principles behind Behavior Driven Development (BDD)
 - Gherkin, the language used to write Behat tests